trusttri/felt.social/README.md

-and improve our communication — [Felt.social](https://felt.social) continues this mission by developing a sustainable business to foster communities that are thriving, authentic, and humane.
+and improve our communication — [Felt.social](https://felt.social) continues this mission by developing a sustainable business to foster communities that are effective, authentic, and humane.
 Our business is owned by a worker co-op and one day we hope to become a [platform co-op](https://platform.coop)